-- (A) Civil Commitment of the mentally ill - 1.
-"Mental Illness" means a substantial disorder of thought, mood, perception, orientation, or memory that grossly impairs judgment, behavior, capacity to recognize reality, or ability to meet the ordinary demands of life. - 2.
-In proceedings for judicial hospitalization of an alleged mentally ill person, any person may sign the affidavit required under RC §5122.11. - a.
+- (A) Civil Commitment of the Mentally III - "Mental Illness" means a substantial disorder of thought, mood, perception, orientation, or memory that grossly impairs judgment, behavior, capacity to recognize reality, or ability to meet the ordinary demands of life. - 2.
+In proceedings for judicial hospitalization of an alleged mentally ill person, any person may sign the affidavit required under R.C. § 5122.11.

+- a.
 If the affidavit is signed by the chief clinical officer of the hospital in which the person is or is to be hospitalized, or by the treating or examining physician, psychiatrist, or licensed clinical psychologist, the affidavit does not need to be supported by a certificate of examination. - b.
-If the affidavit is signed by anyone other than the chief clinical officer of the hospital in which the person is or is to be hospitalized, or by the treating or examining physician, psychiatrist, or licensed clinical psychologist, the affidavit must be

-- supported by a current certificate of examination. - 3.
-When an Affidavit (BCPC 801) has been accepted and an Order of Detention (BCPC 800) issued, the Court shall promptly appoint an attorney to represent the patient / respondent. - a.
-While the patient / respondent is being held pursuant to the Order of Detention (BCPC 800), a "voluntary" commitment shall not be accepted, unless the record or entry has been signed and approved by the patient or respondent's courtappointed counsel. - 4.
+If the affidavit is signed by anyone other than the chief clinical officer of the hospital in which the person is or is to be hospitalized, or by the treating or examining physician, psychiatrist, or licensed clinical psychologist, the affidavit must be supported by a current certificate of examination. - 3.
+When an Affidavit (BCPC 801) has been accepted and an Order of Detention issued, the Court shall promptly appoint an attorney to represent the Patient / Respondent. - a.
+While the Patient / Respondent is being held pursuant to the Order of Detention, a "voluntary" commitment shall not be accepted, unless the record or entry has been signed and approved by the Patient or Respondent's court-appointed counsel. - 4.
 When the Patient / Respondent is placed on a 72-hour involuntary hold, the Affidavit (BCPC 801), Certificate of Examination (BCPC 802), and the involuntary hold must be filed with the Court no later than 3:00 PM on the third (3rd) day of the hold.